Limits on the Statistical Description of Charged de Sitter Black Holes: Thermodynamics of Charged de Sitter Black Holes

 Applying the same logic to de Sitter space leads to a wrinkle, as there is no analogous asymptotic region in de Sitter space.
 Nonetheless, Gibbons and Hawking \cite{Gibbons:1977mu} suggested to again pick $\gamma=1$.
 This is a natural choice for empty de Sitter space, as the location where $\xi^\mu\xi_\mu = -1$ corresponds to the pole of de Sitter space at $r=0$.
-In empty de Sitter space, due to the de Sitter isometry group, this corresponds to the stationary coordinates origin of free-falling observers at fixed radius.
+In empty de Sitter space, due to the de Sitter isometry group, this is equivalent to the proper time of all free-falling observers.

 This gives the surface gravity of the (observer-dependent) de Sitter horizon an interpretation as the local acceleration times a redshift factor between the freely falling observer and the horizon.
 As we will show, this interpretation is no longer valid when including a black hole and still selecting $\gamma=1$.